JackShDr/InfluentialRS/README.md

 # InfluentialRS
-Implementations of Influential Recommender System
+Implementations of Influential Recommender System (https://arxiv.org/abs/2211.10002)

+We will update the code soon...